 Each day, the fitness center will be closing one hour early to allow extra time to clean and sanitize every piece of equipment.
 While we understand that this shortens our hours of operation, we deem it necessary to maintain a healthy and safe environment for all our patrons.
 There will be a handout covering all of our new rules and regulations available at the SAC front desk.
 We also invite our community members to please fill out an updated contact information sheet upon their return so we can better inform you of any future change to our policies or hours of operation.

 Should you have any questions regarding any of these new policies, please feel free to contact Branden Pompey, Assistant Director of Campus Life, 269-782-1484, email@example.com.

 Can I still take a campus tour?

-Starting June 15, on-campus tours are available by appointment.
+On-campus tours are available by appointment.
 Reserve a time here.
-Please note that groups will be limited to a maximum of ten people, and participants will be asked to wear masks while in campus buildings to minimize risks to our vulnerable population.
+Please note that groups will be limited to a maximum of ten people, and participants will be asked to wear masks while in campus buildings.
 Masks will be provided for those who need one while on campus.